Skip to content

 • what the business can afford to pay you on average every month.
 You will need to include this figure (net of any personal tax and National Insurance liability) in your budget sheet.

 If you are taking out credit on behalf of the limited company, you will need to complete a budget sheet for your limited company.
 You may need to speak to your accountant or bookkeeper to do this.
-Our Limited companies fact sheet also includes an example Budget sheet for limited companies.
+Our Limited companies fact sheet also includes an example budget sheet for limited companies.

 Whichever budget you need to complete, always make sure that your budget is accurate and update it whenever there is a change in your circumstances.
 If you take out credit but cannot afford the payments, you can end up having to pay back a lot more than you originally borrowed.
 If you are not sure if your figures are realistic, contact us for advice.